 \subsubsection{NN architecture of various complexity}

-Notice that any NN architecture can be adopted in the three modes.
-We apply NN with various complexity for comparison and validation.
-For convenience, we modify the NN's architecture based on CsiNet \cite{2018CsiNet}, depicted in Fig. \ref{fig:NN-architecture}.
-The NN complexity is increased mainly by widening the structure of RefineNet (CsiNet\_K-wide) or adding additional RefineNet blocks in the encoder NN (CsiNet\_enc+).
-FLOPs and parameters in Table \ref{Tab:NN-complexity} measure the time and space complexity of the involved NNs.
+Note that any NN architecture can be used in the three modes that we proposed.
+In our experiments, we use NNs with varying complexities to validate our approach.
+For ease of comparison, we modify the NN architecture based on CsiNet \cite{2018CsiNet}, as shown in Fig. \ref{fig:NN-architecture}.
+The complexity of the NN is increased by widening the structure of the RefineNet (CsiNet\_K-wide) or adding additional RefineNet blocks in the encoder NN (CsiNet\_enc+).
+We measure the time and space complexity of the involved NNs using FLOPs and parameters, as shown in Tab. \ref{Tab:NN-complexity}.
+Tab. \ref{Tab:NN-complexity-specific} provides the specific complexity values of the three modes by combining Tab \ref{Tab:complexity} and \ref{Tab:NN-complexity}.